 When is the best time to climb Mt.
 Fuji?

 The official climbing season of Mt.
-Fuji lasts from early July to the beginning of September, when the weather is relatively mild, huts are operating, and the public transportation runs (frequently).
+Fuji generally lasts from early July to the beginning of September, when the weather is relatively mild, huts are operating, and the public transportation runs (frequently).
 Mt.
 Fuji is especially crowded on weekends from mid July to late August, with a peak in Obon Week.
 It is not unusual to see continuous lines of people climbing, queuing to reach the summit!
 If you can to try avoid climbing Mount Fuji during Obon Week.

 Climbing Mount Fuji off-season